calaldees/teachingWorkshops/teacherEducation/_interviews.md

 * How comfortable are you, in general, with dealing with differences of opinion and disagreement?
 Can you provide a work-related example that illustrates your comfort level?

-### Rubric 2022 - 2023

-* Subject Knowledge Enthusiasm/Development
-    * Excellent breadth and (some) depth of many topics on Subject Knowledge Audit.
-    * Participates in wider subject/field of education: work in schools, members of subject associations, etc.
-    * Good general breadth or depth of key subject topics.
-Shares some current knowledge of new ideas/trends/authors in either the subject discipline and/or or education pedagogy more widely.
-    * Completed Subject Knowledge Audit, shows some areas of knowledge in the subject discipline (usually what has been studied previously).
-    * Aware of some strategies for to how they will develop own knowledge further
-    * No subject audit completed
-    * Little enthusiasm or strategies for developing own subject knowledge further
-* Child Centred Approach
-    * Demonstrates clear knowledge of how to keep both children and self safe in a school context
-    * Is excited about the idea of working with children and young people
-    * NB – Has had formal training
-    * Is aware of the concept of child protection and can share some contextualised views/ideas /initial research on the subject
-    * Is interested in how to bring the curriculum alive to engage pupils
-    * Expresses the importance of the need to support young people and shares their own ideas on how this could be done
-    * Some reference to pupils and desire to be in the classroom, more than just imparting knowledge
-    * Has difficulty in expressing concern for young people and/or identifying potential issues young people may face
-    * Motivation to teach centres entirely on own desire to impart knowledge to pupils
-* Resilience, Dedication and Sense of Purpose
-    * Proven ability to manage and recover from stressful/adverse challenges or situations.
-    * Aware course is challenging but has determined and realistic approach to training to teach and a sense of purpose.
-    * Explains knowledge of how to work under pressure.
-    * Shows an understanding of the demands of the year ahead and explains some strategies about how they will take responsibility and manage their time/wellbeing etc. Has a sense of purpose.
-    * Demonstrates some ability to adapt to potentially stressful situations and/or intense workload.
-Understands that own actions will have consequences.
-Developing a sense of purpose.
-    * Has difficulty in explaining how they have: managed stressful situations, heavy workloads, come up with solutions to difficult problems and kept going.
-Has no or highly incoherent sense of purpose.
-* Creative and Critical Thinking
-    * Original/critical analysis of issues/experience
-    * In Lesson Planning Task candidate may: think of an impressive original topic, come up with multiple strong ideas/strategies.
-In discussion, they may adapt someone else’s idea and add clear improvements, and challenge or take risks in order to improve the impact of the lesson plan.
-    * Perceptive analysis of issues/experience
-    * In Lesson Planning Task candidate may in discussion:  contribute a range of good ideas to the outcome of the task, ask or be able to answer curious questions and will easily be able to adapt to suggested changes.
-    * Some relevant analysis of issues and experience
-    * In Lesson Planning Task candidate may in discussion: contribute one or two ideas, challenge or add improvement suggestions, be able to talk about their plan with some enthusiasm.
-    * Has difficulty in finding relevant points/makes inappropriate points
-    * Has little/no suggestions for adaptation or improvement of the Lesson Planning Task.
-Lacks enthusiasm for what they have planned.
-* Reflective (in Response to Feedback)
-    * Demonstrates ability to identify critical learning points from a task/experience on their own.
-In response to feedback can precisely explain how their actions/understanding can change as a result.
-    * Demonstrates ability to identify some key points from a task/experience with some guidance.
-In response to feedback, can explain one or two strategies they think will improve their actions/understanding.
-    * Demonstrates ability to identify one or two key learning points after focused questioning/guidance.
-In response to feedback, will positively agree to improve generally.
-    * Demonstrates difficulty in identifying learning points despite focused questioning/guidance.
-Alternatively may excessively question or disagree with feedback received and challenge the need to improve their actions/understanding